root-project/gcc-problem-matcher-improved/README.md

 ## Example usage

-Create annotations for builds done in the root directory.
+Create annotations for builds done in the default directory.
 Add this anywhere before starting the build.

 ```yaml
     - uses: olemorud/gcc-problem-matcher@v1.0